Types of psychotherapy

 The aim is to encourage the personal development of people in the group.
 Through specific exercises and talking, you’ll look at your past experiences as well as interactions between group members.
 The issues you have in your daily life will inevitably be reflected in your interactions in the group.

-It might seem intimidating to speak about your thoughts and feelings and issues you may be struggling with in front of a group of people, but your therapist will make sure that everyone is safe and supported.
-It can be very powerful to share what you have been going through with people who may have had similar experiences, and to know that you aren’t alone.
+It might seem intimidating to speak about your thoughts, feelings and the issues you may be struggling with in front of a group of people but your therapist will make sure that everyone is safe and supported.
+It can be very powerful to share what you have been going through with people who may have had similar experiences and to know that you aren’t alone.

 Animals including horses, dogs, fish, birds, mice or hamsters can be used in therapy sessions.
 Research shows that caring for another being can help to improve your mental health.
 The lack of judgment, affection and attention from an animal can help someone to form more fulfilling relationships with humans.